Rogue-Frontier/Oblivia/README.md

   - `:` is the define operator
   - `A(B), A[B], A{C}` is a function call.
   - Patterns can be stored in objects
-- **Terse infix syntax.** A small set of primitive operations are given the most terse syntax.
+- **Terse syntax.** A small set of primitive operations are given the most terse syntax.
   - Casting values is as easy as `A(B)` with type `A` and value `B`.
   - Defining variables is simply `A:B(C)` with variable name `A`, type `B`, and value `C`.
 - **Classes are objects too**: Classes can have a static `companion` (or not) that implements interfaces and behaves just like regular singleton objects.